 In my 8 years of running my own data business, I’ve taken countless courses and coaching programs, read hundreds of books, and consumed a whole lot of resources.
-Today I wanted to share my four best books for tech entrepreneurs and data founders, so you can take your entrepreneurial career to the next level.
+Today I wanted to share my four best books for tech entrepreneurs and data founders.
+This is so you can take your entrepreneurial career to the next level.

 My Recommendations on The Best Books for Tech Entrepreneurs + Data Founders

-I’ve selected a few different books, some of which are suited to more advanced entrepreneurs, while others will be perfect for those just starting out their journey in becoming a tech entrepreneur!
+I’ve selected a few different books.
+Some of which are suited to more advanced entrepreneurs.
+Others will be perfect for those just starting out their journey in becoming a tech entrepreneur!

 Note: Some of the links below are affiliate links, meaning I may receive a small commission if you purchase through them.
 Thank you for supporting small business ❤️